Help, my child won’t eat anything but junk food! Learn how to get kids to eat healthy with 8 little known tips and tricks while keeping your sanity…

-I know you’re hear reading because your child is eating junk food all the time, but when we demonize or label the junk food constantly as healthy or bad for their bodies it sends mixed messages and can make them feel badly.
+I know you’re here reading because your child is eating junk food all the time, but when we demonize or label the junk food constantly as healthy or bad for their bodies, it sends mixed messages and can make them feel badly.

 How to Get Kids to Eat Healthy

-I’ve got 8 strategies below to help your child begin to eat new foods instead of only eating junk food, you don’t necessarily have to use all of them, but the more you can implement the quicker you’ll see success! (affiliate link used below)
+I have 8 strategies below to help your child begin to eat new foods instead of only eating junk food, you don’t necessarily have to use all of them, but the more you can implement, the quicker you’ll see success!

 1. Keep Healthy Foods in the House

-It may seem like a waste to buy them, but its important for our kids to see us buying fresh food in the store and unloading them onto our shelves.
-In fact these are great activities for you child to help with.
-When you’re in the grocery store ask them to go get some tomatoes or picky up the bananas and load them into the cart.
+It may seem like a waste to buy them, but it’s important for our kids to see us buying fresh food in the store and unloading them onto our shelves.
+In fact, these are great activities for your child to help with.
+When you’re in the grocery store, ask them to go get some tomatoes or pick up the bananas and load them into the cart.
 Have them help you unpack the bags when you get home and show them where these foods go.
 Just make sure you don’t slip any comments in there like, “Are you going to try these bananas today?
 Mommy is buying them for you!” this will make the activity have a negative light on it and turn your kid off to trying them at all.